10 Best Reasons To Choose Belize

 “A country never escapes its origins,” he concluded.

-Everyone in Belize back then knew Emory… and they all knew Mick Fleming, too.
+Everyone in Belize knew Emory… and they all knew Mick Fleming, too.
 That’s true still today.
 Everybody knows Mick.

 “So I built a little hut,” Mick told me when I met him years ago, “and I offered these passers-by a bed, a box of matches, and a shaker of salt for the night.”

-That first little house has evolved over the decades into Chaa Creek Resort, the premier jungle resort in Belize, rated top jungle resort in the region by Caribbean Travel & Life more than once.
+That first little house has evolved over the decades into Chaa Creek Resort, rated the top jungle resort in the region by Caribbean Travel & Life more than once.

 The very good news from Belize, even today, is no news from Belize.
 And I am more delighted with every passing year to be able to continue to offer that observation.

 Is Belize the right place for you to think about reinventing your own life overseas?

 Here are the top 10 reasons to consider living or retiring in this beautiful land on the Caribbean:

 One of the biggest challenges you can face when making a move to a new country is communicating with your new neighbors.
 Anywhere you might think about moving, including Belize, you’ll have to learn to overcome and adapt to cultural differences.
 A language difference makes that and everything else, from giving directions to a taxi driver and filling a prescription at the pharmacy to getting your broken hot water heater fixed and negotiating for the purchase of a new home, a whole lot more difficult.
 In Belize, you don’t have to worry about learning a new language if you don’t want to.

 2. Belize is easy to get to.